Phonicmas/BiotechExpansionWarhammer40k/README.md

 ## Future Things?
 (Not ordered)
 1. Make more trees for the different psychic disciplines and god specific paths - WILL DO
-2. Phariah genes (blanks) - WILL DO
+2. Make a standalone psycast mod - WILL DO
 3. Event? (big baddie coming to hurt you)
 4. Persona traits?
 5. Astropaths & navigators?
 6. Black carapace works and overwrites warcasket trait from VFE pirates - allowing work.
 7. Genestealer?
-8. Make a standalone psycast?

 ## To do (Not ordered)
+1. Make secondary heart carriers survive losing main heart.
+2. Faction; title system from royalty.
+3. Make Daemon mutation make the carrier immortal by essentially respawning them.
+4. Make custom code to remove/prevent hediffs from getting applied.

+## Fixes to do
-1. Fix psytrainer quest reward giving access without psyker gene.
+1. Psytrainer quest reward giving access without psyker gene.
 (Unsure how to without going too much into existing code and messing with it)
-2. Make secondary heart carriers survive losing main heart.
-3. Fix culture/ideo part - try make it the same ideo for all imperial factions.
+2. Culture/ideo part - try make it the same ideo for all imperial factions.
-4. Faction; title system from royalty.
-5. Make Daemon mutation make the carrier immortal by essentially respawning them.
-6. Make custom code to remove/prevent hediffs from getting applied.
+3. Can make geneseeds multiple times when queuing them up

 ## Genes
 First 19 gene-seed have a complexity of 2, all 3 primaris have a complexity of 4 and requires 1 archite capsule.